jslater89/OpenTafl/README.txt

 You can follow the development of OpenTafl at soapbox.manywords.press/tag/tafl.

+You can find the latest version of OpenTafl at softworks.manywords.press/opentafl.

 2. How-to
 Run the OpenTafl script file corresponding to your platform:
 OpenTafl32.bat (Windows, 32-bit java)